simon-stahlberg/mimir/README.md

 Mimir is a C++20 planning library with Python bindings for grounded and lifted classical planning.

-* Focus on the intersection of learning planning - parallel data processing, knowledge representation languages, and search algorithms. *
+*Focus on the intersection of planning and learning - search algorithms, parallel data processing, and knowledge representation languages.*

   - Supports a rich fragment of PDDL in the grounded and lifted planning setup.
   - Provides Python bindings that even allow you to write heuristics for AStar search directly in Python.